SuatDurkaya/pokemon-searcher/README.md

-# pokemon-searcher
-A Python script that fetches detailed Pokémon info from PokeAPI.
-Displays ID, height (cm), weight (kg), types, abilities, and base stats.
-Includes error handling and clean Python code, demonstrating API usage and data processing—perfect for showcasing in a portfolio.
+🐱‍👤 Pokémon Searcher

+This Python script fetches detailed information about a Pokémon using the PokeAPI based on the name provided by the user.

+Features:
+- Displays Pokémon's ID, height (cm), and weight (kg)
+- Lists types and abilities
+- Shows base stats (HP, Attack, Defense, etc.)

+Includes proper error handling and demonstrates API usage, data processing, and clean Python coding practices—perfect as a portfolio project.